-The parent will be notified in writing of the decision regarding retention.
+The legal guardians will be notified in writing of the decision regarding retention.
 If the parent disagrees with the determination regarding retention or promotion, an appeal may be made pursuant to the grievance policy and procedure outlined in this handbook.